rajch/LBCC-book/chapter8.md

 ## Conclusion

 To quote Dr. Jack Crenshaw, "We could stop right here, and have a language that works."
 Our two constructs, `If` and `While`, are enough to take care of any iteration and selection cases that are required in a language like ours.
 However, most languages provide some more constructs, and so will we.
 In the next chapter, we will look at some more loop and branch constructs.
 See you then.

+---
+[^1] This is a simplification.
+The offset is actually calculated in bytes, starting from the start of the instruction following the jump instruction itself.
+To properly calculate the offset, we need to know how many bytes are taken up by each instruction and its parameters.
+Fortunately, because we use the Reflection Emit library to generate CIL, we don't have to calculate the offset ourselves.